dev-xero/csc225/README.md

 # Computational Methods

-My implementation of various computational methods from numerical analysis from our CSC 225 course.
+My implementation of various computational methods for numerical analysis from our CSC 225 course.

 ## Methods